-10. The achievement of the long-term vision for the energy sector in the region will be pursued through economically and financially sound investment measures for regional cooperation.
+10. The achievement of the long-term vision for the energy sector in the region will be pursued through economically and financially sound investment measures for regional cooperation taking into account the interests of all states in the region.
 To enable identification and implementation of such projects capacity building and knowledge sharing measures will be pursued.
 To ensure sustainability of investments, sound and appropriate policy environment will be maintained.